madetech/handbook/guides/it/laptop_replacements.md

 - Aura will then arrange to send you a new laptop.

-- Once you've finished transferring any information from your old laptop you need to either send it back to Aura or arrange to drop it off with a member of the Ops Team in the London office.
-For either method please can you ensure:
+- Once you've finished transferring any information from your old laptop you need to either send it back to Aura.
+Please ensure:
 - That the device is clean (no stickers)
 - That the charger is included
 - There is a note with your name on it so that Aura can identify who it’s from.